veikkovahasoyrinki/iot-project1/README.md

 ![image](https://github.com/veikkovahasoyrinki/iot-project1/assets/151513154/9b8cbbf1-bcbc-4647-a451-f9c80a8eea75)

-Save inet6 address from second interface, that is needed in next phase.
-Select a port f.ex 8683 (we used that)
+Save inet6 address from the second interface, shown in the picture, it has the scope global tags.
+This ip is needed in next phase.
+You also have to select a port, we recommend 8683.
+Just note down the port and ip.

-Clone this git repo from the terminal
+Next, clone this git repo in the terminal
 ```
 git clone https://github.com/veikkovahasoyrinki/iot-project1
 ```